rgitrepo/kubernetes-beginner-to-pro/docs/day2/daemonset.md

+#DaemonSet

-Yes, that's correct.
-In the context of Kubernetes, a DaemonSet ensures that a copy of a pod is running on all (or some) nodes in a cluster.
+DaemonSet ensures that a copy of a pod is running on all (or some) nodes in a cluster.
 It is often used for tasks that need to run on every node, such as logging daemons, monitoring daemons, or other background tasks.

 Here are some key points about DaemonSets in Kubernetes: